mesuvash/mesuvash.github.io/_posts/2019-01-29-Hashing-for-similarity.md

 **Hence, simhash approximates cosine similarity.**

-In the next post, I will discuss how to compute minhash and simhash efficiently in a distributed environment.
+In the next post, I will discuss more in details about implementation of minhash and simhash.

 <br>
 <br>